ddai00bit/HealthBot/README.md

 - Population health analytics (ex. time from first sick mention to other people becoming sick)

 ## Deploying
 Uses Heroku but is leveraging the Automatic Deploy from Github feature.
-Any commits to the Master branch will automatically go live.
+Any commits to the Master branch will automatically go into production.

 ## Setup
 - Bot is currently enabled for the #test channel in Slack.